 For all runners, record their time and tell the first male and female finishers on each course to draw in their route on the map for that course on the finish map table (the winning route maps will be photographed and loaded on the OACT Facebook page that night by John Harding).
 For all walkers, record both time and number of controls they have visited.
 All finish cards should also be numbered in order of finishing so you know when everyone has returned.

 Geoff Wood normally takes the finish cards and types up the results and loads them on the OACT website.
 However, he is very happy for the organiser to do this and can supply the EXCEL spreadsheet to do so.
-John Harding takes the registration stubs so that newcomer email details can be added to the street-O email list.
+John Harding takes the registration stubs so that newcomer email details can be added to the Street Series email list.